rcky844/knowledge-handbook/Biology/Organisation & Mechanisms/Metabolism & Enzymes/Photosynthesis/Photosynthesis.md

 # Significance
 - **Sustaining plant life**: Photosynthesis provides essential materials for plants.
-	- **Glucose**: Used in respiration to provide energy for cellular activities.
-Extra glucose can be converted to starch for storage or synthesized into cellulose for building cell walls.
+	- **Glucose**: Used in respiration to provide energy for cellular activities. <span class="hi-green">Extra glucose can be converted to starch for storage or synthesized into cellulose for building cell walls.</span>
 	- **Other organic nutrients (e.g. proteins, lipids)**: Can be converted from intermediates of photosynthesis for metabolism and the growth of plants.

 - **Providing food and maintaining the energy flow in ecosystems**